GBehrends/Ethiopia_Demography/09_UCE_Phylogeny/readme.md

-Creating a maximimum clade credibillity UCE phylogeny for study species
+Creating a maximimum clade credibillity UCE phylogeny for study samples

 Before beginning, be sure that all of your reference assembly fasta file names are all lowercase.
 At one point in Phyluce, outputs become lowercase.